-- Safety glasses, hearing protection, closed-toe shoes and appropriate clothing must be worn at all times. - No rings, necklaces or other jewelry that could possibly get caught in machinery or contact a welding arc are permitted near that equipment. - No loose fitting clothing is permitted - No ties, mullets, speedos, leather chaps, or man-buns are permitted - No bare feet, sandals or open toed shoes are permitted - No shorts, half-shirts, or sleeveless shirts are permitted - No horseplay is permitted
+Safety glasses, hearing protection, close-toe boots or industrial grade shoes and appropriate clothing must be worn at all times.

+- No rings, necklaces or other jewelry that could possibly get caught in machinery or contact a welding arc are permitted near that equipment. - No loose fitting clothing is permitted - No frayed or distressed jeans/pants - No ties, mullets, speedos, leather chaps, or man-buns are permitted - No bare feet, sandals or open toed shoes are permitted - No shorts, half-shirts, or sleeveless shirts are permitted - No horseplay is permitted